NikolasOliveira/gtd/README.rst

 Roadmap
 -------

-TAB_ is fully usable.
+GTD_ is fully usable.
 In the near future it should be able to generate statistics and reports with the activity.